LambdaMamba/grim-scraper/README.md

   -all                  Save all resources found in HTTP request/response -alert                Accept pop up alert
-  -login                Attempt login using dummy email and password
+  -login                Attempt login using dummy email and password -href                 Scrape all href links from main page and take screenshot
 ```

 **Use URLs from a file (Use `--url` option, and specify the list file name)**